 One day she woke up and…

-When Holy Spirit prompted me with this statement, I had to ask myself what was God trying to awaken in my heart in that moment?
+When Holy Spirit prompted me with this statement, I had to ask myself, what was God trying to awaken in my heart at that moment?

 The fact is this life is full of moments and choices.
 All we can control are the choices that we make.

 During some of the most difficult and trying times in our life, we need to seize the opportunity to use our power of choice.